cabforum/servercert/docs/BR.md

 **OCSP Responder**: An online server operated under the authority of the CA and connected to its Repository for processing Certificate status requests.
 See also, Online Certificate Status Protocol.

 **Online Certificate Status Protocol**: An online Certificate-checking protocol that enables relying-party application software to determine the status of an identified Certificate.
 See also OCSP Responder.

+**Parent CA**: In relation to a particular Certificate, the CA that issued the Certificate.
+This could be either a Root CA or a Subordinate CA.

 **Parent Company**: A company that Controls a Subsidiary Company.